catherinetkl/Programming-knowledgehut/data-structures-and-algorithms/java_data_structures_algorithms.md

 	public Node remove(int index) {...} // remove an item
 }
 ```

+## What's a Linked List?
+A dynamic data structure where each element(node) is made up of 2 items: data and a reference(pointer), which points to the next node.
+A linked list is a collection of nodes where each node is connected to the next through a pointer.

 ## Differences between an array list and a linked list
 1. Linked lists are dynamic in length, whereas array lists are fixed in length.
 2. There are no indexes for linked lists to go directly to a particular item.